 This page will be updated as LCV receives more information about this change.

-Applications lodged prior to 1 July 2025
+Applications lodged from 1 July 2025

-There is no change to the process for changing an existing liquor licence
+Process for changing an existing liquor licence

 You will need to discuss planning requirements with your local council and applications to change an existing licence will still need to provide either: